nemesis122/Wiki-ARC-from-AuxXxilium/Settings:-Bios-and-UEFI.md

 ### Important for Native Installation

   - Set onboard SATA Controller to AHCI Mode
-  - Use UEFI if possible
-  - Use USB Stick as first Boot device
+  - Disable Memory Remap
   - Disable Fastboot/Quiet Boot
   - Disable Secure Boot
+  - Use USB Stick as first Boot device

+### Recommended for Native Installation

+  - Use UEFI (if possible)
-  - Disable C1E Support (to support higher ACPI states)
+  - Disable C1E Support (to support higher ACPI states, not on every Board needed)
   - Optional: Disable all unused Devices - DSM only can handle 8 PCI Strings

 ---

-### Settings for Raid/HBA
+### Recommended for Raid/HBA

   - Disable SATA Controller if you use a Raid or HBA Controller and your SATA Controller has no drives